instructure/canvas-lms/doc/api/graphql.md

 GraphQL is a query API language that executes queries by using a type system based on defined input data.
-GraphQL provides more specific inquiries with faster results and populate multiple inputs into one query.
+GraphQL provides more specific inquiries with faster results and populates multiple inputs into one query.

 Note: GraphQL endpoint permissions mirror permissions for the REST API.
 A user is only granted access to view grades based on that user’s permissions.